Skip to main content

 REST API

-Definition: acronym for REpresentational State Transfer application programming interface - one of the most widely used approaches for building web-based APIs
+Definition: acronym for Representational State Transfer API - one of the most widely used approaches for building web-based APIs

 REST isn't a regulated standard, but an architectural style for distributed hypermedia systems, first presented by Roy Fielding in 2000; REST is a convention, used by APIs exposed through HTTP/HTTPS web services to exchange data.